Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-ledger.md

 #### Using AXIASolar-JS Apps

 Once you have your account loaded on the "Accounts" tab it should show a row with your Ledger account.
-At the far right of the row is located your account's DOT balance.
+At the far right of the row is located your account's SOLAR balance.
 If you expand the balance arrow, it will show details of your balance such as locks or reserved amounts.

 ![Account row showing empty balance](../../assets/ledger/ledger-balance.png)